1927 Chicago mayoral election: Primary elections

 Primary elections took place on February 22, along with primary elections for City Clerk and City Treasurer and the first round of aldermanic elections.
+February 22 was incidentally Washington Day.

+The primaries were plagued by electoral violence.
 The New York Times characterized the primaries as plagued by, "shootings, sluggings, theft of ballot boxes, police raids and the arrest of about two hundred gangesters and repeaters at the polls".
+The Associated Press provided a similar description.
 Ahead of the election, Cook County Highway Police Chief Michael Hughes came into conflict with General Superintendent of the Chicago Police Department Morgan Collins regarding election security.
 Hughes had ordered county highway police to supervise polls on the city's West Side.
 However, Collins then ordered the city police to arrest any county policemen found to be "loitering" around polling places.

 Democratic primary

 Dever faced no genuine opposition in his party's primary.
 Attorney Martin Walsh of the 27th ward filed on February 2, claiming to have the backing of "the old municipal ownership leaders" and joining the race "to give Mayor Dever a little exercise."
-Barratt O'Hara, former Lieutenant Governor of Illinois, withdrew from the race on February 11, claiming that running against Dever was hopeless and that Democrats opposed to Dever would vote in the Republican primary for Thompson.
+Barratt O'Hara, former lieutenant governor of Illinois, withdrew from the race on February 11, claiming that running against Dever was hopeless and that he expected that Democrats opposed to Dever would vote in the Republican primary for Thompson instead of voting in the Democratic primary.